 Plan your visit

-Among the unique pieces, you will find works made of Faroese horsehair and a natural-sized whale made of 32,000 plastic soldiers.
+Among the unique pieces, you will find works made of Faroese horsehair and a life-size whale made of 32,000 toy soldiers.
 One of the main attractions in the art museum’s collection is a room made of glass and mirrors, where you optically can see 700 meters up and down!

 The National Gallery offers an exceptional art experience in a wonderful scenic setting.
 In the museum’s foyer, you will find a great café and shop as well as workshop tables with fun activities for children.
 You do not have to buy a ticket to use the café, shop and workshop - it is free and open to everyone.
 There is also free WiFi.

-We recommend that the visit to the art museum is rounded off with a walk outside through the park in the direction of the city center, from which the museum's architecture can be enjoyed.
+We recommend that the visit to the art museum is rounded off with a walk through the park in the direction of the city centre, from which the museum's architecture can be enjoyed.
 The museum's many black-stained gables are reminiscent of traditional Faroese boathouses.